adithyapaib/Neomorphic-PortfolioTemplate/README.md

 # Template Preview

-This is a OpenSource Portfolio Template Based on Neomorphic Theme Made with pure HTML, CSS(SCSS), And A bit of Java script
+This is an OpenSource Portfolio Template Based on Neomorphic Theme Made with pure HTML, CSS(SCSS), And a bit of Java script.

 ## Screenshots